A KiasuParents member shares her favourite resources.

-This incident made me wonder: How important is the ability to question?
-It’s vital for work, according to this article:
+How important is the ability to question?
+It’s vital for work:

-As a parent, my other concern was this: Was there a process I could follow for helping my kids develop an enquiring mind?
-I needed guidance, which is why I started reading up more about questions and how to encourage them.
+As parents, is there a process we can follow for helping our kids develop enquiring minds?
 This is what I’ve learned and am trying to put into practice.

 Questions that elicit “yes” or “no” answers are the least powerful, while questions that compel a responder to reflect usually begin with “why” or “what if.”
 Scholastic explains this in detail with an informative article that also includes teaching and activity ideas.
 If you’ve set an assignment for a child to ask questions about a certain topic and she’s drawing a blank, instead of spoonfeeding her with an example of a question, you can suggest that she begins her questions with “how,” “why,” or “what if.”

-2. Change the way you describe the world to your kids—use open-ended questions to set them thinking.
+Change the way you describe the world to your kids.

 I love this blog post because it gives specific examples of common questions that we ask our kids, and demonstrates how we can reframe these questions to spark their curiosity.
 For instance, try asking “How did the rainbow get in the sky?” in place of “Can you see the rainbow?”